Chad Greene: Glaciology

 In 2024, the journal Nature published another study led by Greene, which found that frontal retreat of Greenland's glaciers has equated to a net loss of 1000 Gt of ice, which had not been not been accounted for or included in community consensus estimates of Greenland's mass loss reported by IMBIE.
 The findings adjusted previous estimates of Greenland's mass loss by roughly 20% relative to previous estimates of 4892 Gt net loss from 1992 to 2020.
 The ice lost to glacier retreat in Greenland had not been captured by any of the three methods of observation employed by IMBIE, so the loss reported by Greene represent an additional loss.
 Curiously, ice lost to retreat in Greenland produces minimal direct net impact on sea level because marine-terminating glaciers typically exist near hydrostatic equilibrium, and most of the volume lost to calving is replaced by seawater.
 Although the ice sheet loss reported by Greene produced little impact on sea level rise, the findings caused some concern that the additional freshwater input to the ocean could weaken the Atlantic meridional overturning circulation and disrupt global weather patterns.
 Greene was interviewed by Fredricka Whitfield live on CNN on January 20, 2024 to discuss the potential impacts of his findings.

 In April 2024, Greene was the lead scientist aboard a NASA airborne campaign in northern Greenland to map the abandoned Camp Century secret nuclear US Army base buried beneath the surface of the ice.
 The campaign produced an unprecedented high-resolution radar image of the secret city and garnered significant media attention including radio and television appearances a live interview with Dr. Greene on BBC News.
 Greene's rediscovery of Camp Century has since become a political issue in Donald Trump's bid to acquire Greenland as a territory of the United States.

+In 2025, a study led by Greene was published in the journal Science.
+The study reported a discovery that Earth's glaciers accelerate each year as a consequence of surface meltwater, and that global warming could cause glaciers to become increasingly sensitive to small changes in temperature.